 We knew that if we were going to raise the RWA’s profile we needed some high-profile contributors.
-So we mined our contacts, called in favours and generally went all out to get input from some of the hottest, most influential artists of the day as well as from other relevant contributors.
+So inspirational editor Richard Storey mined his contacts, called in favours and generally went all out to get input from some of the hottest, most influential artists of the day as well as from other relevant contributors.

 The results were nothing short of amazing.
 Contributors to the magazine included Sir Peter Blake, Brian Sewell, Joan Bakewell, Tony Robinson, Howard Jacobson and Sarah Dalton, close friend of Andy Warhol.

-We conducted the interviews, wrote and edited articles, and framed it all with powerful art direction.
+Richard and his editorial team conducted interviews and wrote articles, and we framed it all with powerful art direction.
 The inspiring and carefully curated editorial content along with the bespoke format we created, gave the magazine a characterful creative feel and a strong identity.

 The buzz surrounding the new magazine was contagious.
-Well-wishers included the Prince of Wales, and the launch party was a hot ticket, attended by artistic luminaries such as Sir Peter Blake.
+Well-wishers included the Prince of Wales, and artistic luminaries Sir Peter Blake and Stephen Farthing.

 Reaction to the magazine, far exceeded all expectations.
-People got in touch saying how much they loved it – many asking if they could contribute to forthcoming issues.
+People got in touch saying how much they loved it – some asking if they could contribute to forthcoming issues.